crankydillo/soa-simulation/README.md

 Show the effect that seemingly harmless, sequential and/or blocking calls can do in an SOA system.

-As it currently stands, the examples really show the negatives of doing things sequentially, when they could be parallelized.
-While this could have been done 2 services, where the edge just makes N calls to the second service, the point is to show the effect when people might be tempted do things sequentially since they are only doing 'a few things'.
-If everyone makes that same reasoning, it can have a big impact on a layered system.

-I hope to come back to the throughput aspects of non-blocking code.

 # Usage

 Start a web service on port 8080 that uses a system with 5 layers.
 Each node